 Congratulations to Materials Engineering student Alexandra Del Carmen Basantes Defaz, of Ecuador, on winning second place in the engineering, Mathematics, and Physical Science category with her “Intelligent Welding” photograph in UIC’s Image of Research contest.

-Her image will be on exhibit at UIC’s Daley Library, the Library of Health Sciences, and featured on light pole banners around campus.
+Her image will be on exhibit at UIC’s Richard Daley Library and the Library of Health Sciences from Nov.
+1 through Jan.
+30., and featured on light pole banners around campus.
 She also will be honored and receive a cash prize during an awards reception featuring the winners and the finalists for this year’s 10th Anniversary exhibition, which will take place at Gallery 400 on Oct.
-24th, 2017.
+24.

 The description accompanying the “Intelligent Welding” picture provides a deeper look into the research it portrays and the student involved.